facebookincubator/TTPForge/docs/design_doc.md

 To highlight the usefulness of tokenization with this setup we can create the sub structures which will make up our basic language.

-1. BasicBlock (runs interpreter bash/sh/powershell)
+1. BasicStep (runs interpreter bash/sh/powershell)
-2. FileBlock (runs a program with default method provided)
+2. FileStep (runs a program with default method provided)

-We can build our language model like such:

-a TTP is made up of a collection of BasicBlocks and FileBlocks.
+a TTP is made up of a collection of BasicSteps and FileSteps.

 ```
 RunBook = (TTP)*